ResT V2: Simpler, Faster and Stronger: Empirical Evaluations on ImageNet

-\textbf{ConvNet or EMSA?} As mentioned in Section \ref{sec:restv2}, we point out that the ``downsampling-upsampling'' pipeline in EMSAv2 can constitute a complete ConvNet block for extracting features.
+As mentioned in Section \ref{sec:restv2}, we point out that the ``downsampling-upsampling'' pipeline in EMSAv2 can constitute a complete ConvNet block for extracting features.
 Here, we separate it (i.e., a ResTv2-T variant without self-attention) to see whether it can replace the MSA module in ViTs.
 Table \ref{tab:tab5} shows that with the same number of blocks, the performance of the ConvNet version is quite poor.
-In order to show that insufficient parameters and computation do not mainly cause this issue, we constructed ConvNetv2, i.e., adding a block in both the first and second stages, so that the model complexity of the ConvNetv2 and EMSA versions (without upsample) is equivalent.
-Experimental results show that ConvNetv2 still performs inferior to the EMSA version.
-This observation indicates that ConvNet do not act like EMSA.
+In order to show that insufficient parameters and computation do not predominantly cause this issue, we constructed ConvNetv2 (block numbers in the four stages are \{2, 3, 6, 2\}) and ConvNetv3 (block numbers are \{2, 3, 6, 3\}) so that the model complexity of the ConvNetv2 and EMSA versions (without upsample) is equivalent.
+Experimental results show that ConvNetv2 and ConvNetv3 still perform inferior to the EMSA version (77.91 vs 78.63 vs 79.04 in terms of Top-1 accuracy).
+This observation indicates that ConvNet does not act like EMSA.
+Thus, it is not reasonable to replace MSA with ConvNet in ViTs.

 However, combining the upsample module and EMSA (i.e., EMSAv2) indeed improves the overall performance.
 We can conclude that the downsampling operation of EMSAv2 will lead to the loss of input information, resulting in insufficient information extracted by the EMSA module constructed on this basis, and the upsampling operation can reconstruct the lost information.